 The Institute for Experimental Pathology at Keldur, University of Iceland is a university institution affiliated with the Medical Faculty of the University of Iceland, with a special governing board and an independent budget.

-Therefore, its activities are quite diverse, and in its basic and service research the methodologies of many disciplines are utilized, i.e., pathology, microbiology, immunology, parasitology, biochemistry, and molecular biology.
+The activities of the institute are diverse, and basic research and diagnostic services utilize the methodologies of many disciplines such as pathology, microbiology, immunology, parasitology, biochemistry, and molecular biology.